Find Affordable College Courses

 • Orientation & Mobility Specialist

-In 2016, there was an estimated number of 130,400 jobs in the United States for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist.
+There were about 130,400 jobs for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 23.8% which is above the national average.
 The Bureau of Labor Statistics predicts 31,000 new jobs for Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist by 2026.
-The BLS estimates 10,200 yearly job openings in this field.
+There will be an estimated 10,200 positions for Vision Therapist or Specialist per year.

 undefined